Kenton1989/SecondLock/README.md

 Use the latest Chrome & Firefox is definitely fine.

-The extension is developed since Chrome 89.0 & Firefox 86.0
+The extension is tested on Chrome 89.0 & Firefox 86.0

-I'm just too lazy to test capability on old version Chrome XD.
+I'm just too lazy to test capability on old version browser (XD.

 Capability on Chromium and Microsoft Edge (Chromium Kernel) haven't been tested.